 Route 1: Rongo-Loma-Koyul-Demchok-Umling La

-You need a special permits signed by the District Magistrate of Leh to travel on this route.
+You need a special permit signed by the District Magistrate of Leh to travel on this route.

 Route 2: Rongo-Loma-Koyul-Chisumale-Umling La

-You need a special permits signed by the District Magistrate of Leh to travel on this route.
+You need a special permit signed by the District Magistrate of Leh to travel on this route.

 Route 3: Hanle-Photi La-Chisumale-Umling La

-The regular permit obtained from Leh (along with Hanle) is enough for traveling on this route.
+The Normal permit is enough for traveling on this route.
 However, you can descend to Demchok from Umling La Pass and back to Hanle.

 Route 4: Hanle-Punguk-Ukdungle-Nerbole-Chisumale-Umling La Pass

 For traveling on Hanle-Ukdungle-Nerbole -Umling La Pass, a normal permit is all you need.

 Route 5: Hanle-Boog-Nerbole-Chisumale-Umling La Pass (Boog to Nerbole Offroad)